Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 on this new object, it has to implement the **widget interface**.
 An object is considered a `Widget` if...

 + it is a direct or indirect subtype of `Widget`
-+ [`get_top_level_widget`](@ref), which maps it to its top-level widget, is defined for this type
++ [`Mousetrap.get_top_level_widget`](@ref), which maps it to its top-level widget, is defined for this type

-In this section we will work through an example, explain what both of these conditions mean, and how to fullfill them.
+In this section we will work through an example, explaining what both of these conditions mean, and how to fullfill them.

 ### Example: Placeholder